Deevad/Artwork-Web-Folder/README.md

 Files are listed depending alphabetical order, first pictures then files ( to download, etc ). you can use number prefix to sort them manually ( eg: 01-file.jpg, 02-file.jpg etc... or 20140815-wip.png, 20140920-wip.png ).
 Number are removed automatically to make a clean title to the picture.

 ## Troubles/Issues :

-Most of the issues can come from Timthumb, the librarie I use for generating the thumbnail :
+Most of the issues can come from *Timthumb*, the librarie I use for generating the thumbnail.

+I ship a modified version of timthumb ( configuration changed only ) to use the /tmp/ folder of the Linux server as a place to cache images.
+With this method, I avoid having to download a cache folder when I backup my server ; but If this method doesn't work on your server ; you probably will prefer to setup manually a cache folder (l.40 on lib/timthumb.php ).
+You can see how the default timthumb last SVN file is setup here : [https://code.google.com/p/timthumb/source/browse/trunk/timthumb.php](https://code.google.com/p/timthumb/source/browse/trunk/timthumb.php) ; using './cache' .
+If you decide to use a cache folder, be sure to apply a 777 permission to it ( or 755 should be suffisent too ).
+Other modifications I made on the version I ship : max imagesize, max imageweight and a better sharpening filter in my opinion.

 Read more info about installation recommendation here : [http://www.binarymoon.co.uk/2010/11/timthumb-hints-tips/](http://www.binarymoon.co.uk/2010/11/timthumb-hints-tips/)